-We hereby consent to the incorporation by reference in the Prospectus constituting a part of the Post-Effective Amendment No. 4 of this Registration Statement on Form S-11 of our reports dated March 18, 2019, relating to the consolidated financial statements and schedules and the effectiveness of internal control over financial reporting of CIM Commercial Trust Corporation, which appear in the Company's Annual Report on Form 10-K for the year ended December 31, 2018.
+We hereby consent to the incorporation by reference in the Prospectus constituting a part of the Pre-Effective Amendment No. 1 to Post-Effective Amendment No. 4 of this Registration Statement on Form S-11 of our reports dated March 18, 2019, relating to the consolidated financial statements and schedules and the effectiveness of internal control over financial reporting of CIM Commercial Trust Corporation, which appear in the Company's Annual Report on Form 10-K for the year ended December 31, 2018.